IFB-ElixirFr/interop-wg/README.md

-This wiki aims at sharing guidelines and resources gathered and produced by the Elixir-FR Interoperability working group (French Bioinformatics institute).
+This web page aims at sharing guidelines and resources gathered and produced by the Elixir-FR Interoperability working group (French Bioinformatics institute).

 Main contributors :
   - Thomas Rosnet